Posted by & filed under Membership.

 Dr. Glenda Overstreet Vaughn

-Posted by & filed under Board of Directors, President's Perspective.
+Posted by & filed under President's Perspective.

-Carolyn, Phyllis, Jody, Kathleen and Lesley!
+Welcome to our New members: Marcia, Joyce, and Sheri.
 We are glad you have joined us and we look forward to working with you!

 Board Members